 - 1. Buildings, facilities, and infrastructure reserve fund: \$1,040,235, after adding \$150,000.
 We will revisit the use of these funds during the Fiscal Year with the intention of funding some of our highest priorities.
 We have not yet identified particular projects. - 2.
-Equipment, technology, and vehicle replacement reserve fund: \$791,636, after adding \$150,000 and \$20,000 for an analysis of financing needs for City fleet and identification of opportunity for operational improvement.
+Equipment, technology, and vehicle replacement reserve fund: \$811,636, after adding \$150,000.
 We will revisit the use of these funds during the Fiscal Year with the intention of funding some of our highest priorities.
 We have not yet identified particular projects. - 3.
 Pension and OPEB reserves: \$3,328,269.
 We anticipate beginning to use these funds in three years, or Fiscal Year 26-27.
 Approximately 2/3 of these funds are in a trust with the ability to earn higher returns than normal City investments.

-Overall, the budget reflects a deficit of \$697,586.
+Overall, the budget reflects a deficit of \$669,186.
 While significant, the deficit is less than half of the \$1.7 million budgeted deficit for the prior year, FY 23-24.
 Closing a substantial gap in one year is challenging.
-This budget reflects that although we have closed a significant portion of the deficit, we need to do more to make Sebastopol sustainable - particularly since we are relying on one-time, non-recurring revenue.
+This budget reflects that although we have closed a significant portion of the deficit, we need to do more to make Sebastopol sustainable - particularly since we are relying on what could be one-time, non-recurring revenue.

-General Fund Balance and Reserves: The budget will reduce the unassigned General Fund balance to \$2,869,130.
-This is 19.1% reserve level.
+General Fund Balance and Reserves: The budget will reduce the unassigned General Fund balance to \$2,897,530.
+This is 19.3% reserve level.
 The City's policy is to maintain a minimum 15% of annual expenditures in available, or unassigned, General Fund balance, with a goal of 20%.
 This represents funds available for emergencies (such as natural disasters) or to help address unanticipated short falls in revenues or increases in expenses.

-While the 19.1% balance falls within the City's policy levels, without further significant changes in revenues and/or expenses the balance will decline and could go to zero within three years.
+While the 19.3% balance falls within the City's policy levels, without further significant changes in revenues and/or expenses the balance will decline and could go to zero within three years.
 Prior projections estimated that this could happen by January, 2026; we now project that this could happen around the end of 2026.
 Our reliance on non-sustainable funding, such as the short-term increase in building fees, allows us to retain an acceptable General Fund balance for now without having to make dramatic cuts.

-Retaining Positions: This budget illustrates the City valuing our staff and our community by retaining all positions.
-It includes funding to fully staff our Police Department, including Police Officers and Dispatchers.
+Retaining Positions: This budget illustrates the City's valuing our staff and our community by retaining all positions.
+It includes funding to fully staff our Police Department, including Police Officers and

+Dispatchers.
 Public safety is the primary responsibility of local government, and this budget reflects that perspective.

 The budget also includes funding to fill a vacant Maintenance Worker II position in Public Works.
 We know that maintaining our infrastructure and the appearance of the City is important.
-While we are cutting expenses significantly in Public Works, this position will help us meet expectations from our residents for a clean, beautiful and welcoming City that will attract both businesses and tourists to our City.
+While we are cutting expenses significantly in Public Works, this position will help us meet expectations from our residents for a clean, beautiful and welcoming City that will attract both businesses and tourists to our City,

-This budget also includes funding for a program in the Sebastopol Fire Department ahead of the consolidation, pending review by the Fire Ad Hoc Committee.
+This budget also includes funding for a program in the Sebastopol Fire Department ahead of the consolidation pending review by the Fire Ad Hoc Committee.
 Approval would require City Council approval.
 The funding is proposed to utilize fire volunteers and create shifts for greater coverage.
 This will help to get the fire truck out the door sooner and reduce the time of service for calls.
-Although funding has been set aside for this program \$80,000 as a placeholder in the budget, the Fire Ad Hoc Committee will provide recommendations at a future City Council meeting for full Council consideration.

-Further information on changes is available below in Department-specific summaries
+Further information on changes is available below in Department-specific summaries, as well as in matrix documents for each Department.